RyosukeHonda/Advanced_Lane_Lines/README.md

 First I divied the image into 10 frames from top to bottom.
 Then, I take the moving average to the binary image of each frame.
 "1" means the pixel is white and "0" means the pixel is black.
 After calculating moving average, I set threthold to 0.005 empirically to decide where lane pixels are in the pics.
 I set 0 in the binary picture where the moving average is below threshold.
 Then I got the left and right lanes as follows.

 ![Left and Right Lanes][image9]

 After getting left and right lanes, I set threshold again to each lane to find the better position.
 As for the left lane, I set threthold as 0.08 and for the right lane, 0.008.
 Thus I got the lane pixels.
 To prevent detecting anomally pixels(anomally location), I chose 5 to 90 percentile of the pixels from the left and 5 to 95 percentiles of the pixels from the right.
 Finally, I got the x and y lane pixels from the image, So from these points, I fit second order of polynomial fit.

 ![2nd order of polynomial fit][image10]

 ####5.
 Radius of curvature and vehicle position

-Theradius of the curvature is computed as following.
+The radius of the curvature is computed as following.
 The picture is in pixel value, so we have to transform it in meter scale.

 ```
 ym_per_pix = 30/720 # meters per pixel in y dimension